2stalks green onion

-- Just before draining it all, scoop out ½ cup (120 mL) cooking water from pasta and add to the pan with the vegetables.
-Then drain the pasta and broccoli florets.
+- Just before draining the noodles and broccoli, scoop out ½ cup (120 mL) cooking water from pasta and add to the pan with the vegetables.

-- Add the drained pasta and broccoli to the sauce, along with the lemon juice, and toss to coat.
+- Add the drained pasta and broccoli to the sauce, and toss to coat.

 - Store in an airtight container in the fridge for up to 3 days.

 Let us know what you think

 The Plate Method is a visual tool that helps us ensure our dietary needs are on track.
 Touch the image below to see how this recipe measures up.